VirtusLab/git-machete-intellij-plugin/README.md

 When these branches are in sync (green edge), you can do a fast forward merge.
 Fast forward merge is just equivalent to moving tip of a branch to which you merge (`develop` in the sample below) to the same commit as a tip of a merged branch (`call-ws` below).
-This is what `Fast Forward Parent Branch To Match Current Branch` context menu action does.
+This is what `Fast Forward Parent To Match This Branch` context menu action does.
 As you can see, the edge between `develop` and `call-ws` changed to grey &mdash; it means that `call-ws` has been merged.

 ![](docs/fast_forward.gif)